This page is devoted to promoting some players

 By chance, an American recording engineer

-named Luke Wassermann spotted him playing his kondi
+named spotted him playing his kondi and was

-and was immediately impressed.
-The next day, Mr. Wassermann
+immediately impressed.
+The next day, he was asked to

-asked to include him in the anthology of Sierra Leonean
+be included in the anthology of Sierra Leonean music

-music he was working on, and they arranged to record
+he was working on, and they arranged to record a live

-a live performance near the chief's compound in Tintafor.
+performance near the chief's compound in Tintafor.
+In

-In February 2007, a prominent Tintafor businessman by
+February 2007, a prominent Tintafor businessman by the

 it so much that he decided to offer Mr. Kondi the chance